ProfessionalsAudra J. Soloway

 - Regulatory investigations and civil litigations relating to the sales and marketing of the ASTA/MAT and Falcon hedge funds;

-- A series of FINRA arbirtrations and federal and state court actions by issuers of auction rate securities alleging that Citigroup had failed to disclose the risks of these products in advance of the market collapse in 2008;
+- A series of FINRA arbitrations and federal and state court actions by issuers of auction rate securities alleging that Citigroup had failed to disclose the risks of these products in advance of the market collapse in 2008; and

 - Defense of securities fraud class actions against Citigroup and Jack Grubman relating to research coverage of the telecommunications industry, including WorldCom;

-- Steven A. Cohen and SAC Capital (now Point72 Asset Management), in civil and regulatory matters alleging insider trading, including, most recently, class action litigation filed by a class of contemporaneous traders alleging insider trading in the securities of Elan and Wyeth;
+- Steven A. Cohen and SAC Capital (now Point72 Asset Management), in civil and regulatory matters alleging insider trading, including class action litigation filed by a class of contemporaneous traders alleging insider trading in the securities of Elan and Wyeth;

-- Santa Barbara Hospitality, a Curacao hotel owner, in obtaining a victory at arbirtration in a dispute with Hyatt concerning the hotel's management;
+- Santa Barbara Hospitality, a Curacao hotel owner, in obtaining a victory at arbitration in a dispute with Hyatt concerning the hotel’s management;

 - Sealed Air Corporation, a Fortune 500 packaging company, in class action litigation filed by shareholders alleging misstatements about potential liabilities related to its acquisition of the W.R.
 Grace packaging business;